Ron Meyer (quarterback)

-Ron Meyer (August 27, 1944 – May 7, 2018) is a former American football quarterback who played for one season in the National Football League (NFL).
-He played college football at South Dakota State.
+Ron Meyer (August 27, 1944 – May 7, 2018) was an American professional football player who was a quarterback for one season with the Pittsburgh Steelers of the National Football League (NFL).
+He played college football for the South Dakota State Jackrabbits.

-Early life and high school
+Early life

 Meyer was born in Austin, Minnesota and grew up in Wells, Minnesota.
 He attended Wells High School where he was a four sport athlete, playing football, basketball and baseball and also was a pole vaulter on the track and field team.

 College career

-Meyer was a three-year starter at quarterback for the South Dakota State Jackrabbits.
+At South Dakota State University, Meyer was a three-year starter at quarterback for the Jackrabbits.
 As a sophomore he threw a then-school record 19 touchdown passes and was named All-North Central Conference (NCC).
 He was named All-NCC again after setting a new record for passing yards in a season with 1,385 in his junior season.
 Meyer finished his collegiate career with 3,608 passing yards and 41 career touchdown passes.
 Meyer also played baseball for two seasons as a first baseman and pitcher on South Dakota State's baseball team and played one season of basketball for the Jackrabbits.